right back where we started

 While a debt trap scenario tends to chasten households, it almost seems to be a goal for the US government which has resorted to wartime-level spending to prop up GDP since 2020 (slide 1).
 Like many US households, the government is pulling this spending forward by borrowing from the future and the tab is mounting fast.
 At $1 trillion per year (slide 2), interest on the national debt already eats up a third of tax receipts and is now larger than the entire defense budget (slide 3).
 As these painful tradeoffs grow, US government borrowing could run into a political limit before a technical one.

 Despite assurances to the contrary from those with the most to gain, the market is naturally starting to call the viability of these astounding figures into question, most concerningly with a nearly failed 30-year Treasury bond auction during the height of this fall’s interest rate spike in October.
-Between next year’s $2T deficit and existing debt that needs to be rolled over, Treasury issuance in 2024 is expected to be roughly $10T across increasingly large auction sizes (slide 4).
+Between next year’s anticipated $2T deficit and existing debt that needs to be rolled over, Treasury issuance in 2024 is expected to be roughly $10T across increasingly large auction sizes (slide 4).
 Even if this debt continues to find buyers, it will become an increasingly massive economic anchor as government expands at the expense of the productive economy.

 Corporates